Skip to main content

 • Applicants must be actively involved in a local 4-H and/or FFA organization.

-• Winners must provide proof of enrollment in an accredited college or proper vocational/technical school of students’ choice to claim their scholarship.
+• Winners must provide proof of enrollment in an accredited college, vocational or technical school of students’ choice to claim their scholarship.
+In the event the winner is unable to fulfill their enrollment obligation under this program, the award is forfeited.

 • Members of the immediate families and persons residing in the households of trustees or employees of NWEC are not eligible to participate in the competition.